dashpay/docs-platform/docs/tutorials/contracts-and-documents/register-a-data-contract.md

 The second tab shows the same data contract with an index defined on the `$ownerId` field.
 This would allow querying for documents owned by a specific identity using a [where clause](../../reference/query-syntax.md#where-clause).

+The third tab shows a data contract using the [JSON-Schema $ref feature](https://json-schema.org/understanding-json-schema/structuring.html#reuse) that enables reuse of defined objects.
+Note that the $ref keyword has been [temporarily disabled](https://github.com/dashevo/platform/pull/300) since Platform v0.22.

+The fourth tab shows a data contract requiring the optional `$createdAt` and `$updatedAt` [base fields](../../explanations/platform-protocol-document.md#base-fields).
+Using these fields enables retrieving timestamps that indicate when a document was created or modified.

 > 🚧
 >
 > Since Platform v0.23, an index can [only use the ascending order](https://github.com/dashevo/platform/pull/435) (`asc`).
 Future updates will remove this restriction.

-The third tab shows a data contract using the [JSON-Schema $ref feature](https://json-schema.org/understanding-json-schema/structuring.html#reuse) that enables reuse of defined objects.

-> 🚧
->
-> The `$ref` keyword has been [temporarily disabled](https://github.com/dashevo/platform/pull/300) since Platform v0.22.

-The fourth tab shows a data contract requiring the optional `$createdAt` and `$updatedAt` [base fields](../../explanations/platform-protocol-document.md#base-fields).
-Using these fields enables retrieving timestamps that indicate when a document was created or modified.

 ```json 1.
 Minimal contract
 {